Braves vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have an implied victory probability of 51.2% according to the moneyline set for this matchup.
+- The Braves have a 60% chance to win this matchup based on the moneyline's implied probability.

-- Games involving Atlanta have gone over the total set by oddsmakers in 29 of 49 chances this season.
+- Atlanta has combined with opponents to hit the over on the total 30 times this season for a 30-19-1 record against the over/under.

-- The Braves have played just one game with a spread this season and covered in that contest.
+- The Braves have had a spread set for only two matchups this season, and covered in both.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.